ConorTighe/Distributed-RMI-Dictionary/README.md

 Serverside:
 ![client](serveruml.png "Server")

-Running the app:
+## Running the app:
-The project itsself works fine but I ran into problems converting the Maven project into a WAR file and couldnt find a solution, there is a JAR file for the server but once you connect to the RMI throws security errors.
+The project itself works fine but I ran into problems converting the Maven project into a WAR file and couldn't find a solution, there is a JAR file for the server but once you connect to the RMI throws security errors.
 In order to run the client you have to import the project in eclipse as a Maven project and use the following run config:
 ```
     tomcat7:run
 ```